josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_collections.md

 ### Dictionary

-Godot dictionaries are implemented as a dictionary with Variant keys and values.
+Godot dictionaries are implemented as a dictionary with `Variant` keys and values.
-In C#, the equivalent type is Godot.Collections.Dictionary.
+In C#, the equivalent type is `Godot.Collections.Dictionary`.

-The generic Godot.Collections.Dictionary<TKey, TValue> type allows restricting the key and value types to a :ref:`Variant-compatible type <c_sharp_variant_compatible_types>`.
+The generic `Godot.Collections.Dictionary<TKey, TValue>` type allows restricting the key and value types to a :ref:`Variant-compatible type <c_sharp_variant_compatible_types>`.

-An untyped Godot.Collections.Dictionary can be converted to a typed dictionary using the Godot.Collections.Dictionary<TKey, TValue>(Godot.Collections.Dictionary) constructor.
+An untyped `Godot.Collections.Dictionary` can be converted to a typed dictionary using the `Godot.Collections.Dictionary<TKey, TValue>(Godot.Collections.Dictionary)` constructor.

 > Tip:
 >
 > If you need a dictionary where the key is typed but not the value, use
-> Variant as the TValue generic parameter of the typed dictionary.
+> `Variant` as the `TValue` generic parameter of the typed dictionary.
 >
 > .. code-block:: csharp
 >